knoriy/CLARA/README.md

     --data path/to/data_config.yml
 ```

-We provide some default config files for training CLARA `--data.root_data_path` should be used to direct to tar sharded dataset, this follow the format of [webdataset](https://webdataset.github.io/webdataset/creating/).
-We currently support localy stored data and those stored on aws S3.
+We provide some default config files for training CLARA `--data.root_data_path` should be used to direct to tar sharded dataset, this follows the format of [webdataset](https://webdataset.github.io/webdataset/creating/).
+We currently support locally stored data and those stored on aws S3.

 ``` bash
 python clara/train.py fit \